micmejia/bible-dump/AMPC/Acts/Acts 10.md

-And he said, Cornelius, your prayer has been heard _and_ harkened to, and your donations to the poor have been known _and_ [^c]preserved before God [so that He heeds and is about to help you].
+And he said, Cornelius, your prayer has been heard _and_ harkened to, and your donations to the poor have been known _and_ preserved before God [so that He heeds and is about to help you].